Waste

 Reducing + eliminating waste

-Waterloo is expanding programs and services that reduce waste at the source and make reusable alternatives easy to access.
+Waterloo is expanding programs and services that reduce waste at the source, including plastics and non-recyclable items, and implementing programs so reusable alternatives are easy to access.
 Some campus initiatives include:

 • Eco-container: Food Services offers a reusable takeout container in residence dining halls.
 Students can purchase these for $10 for unlimited reuse throughout the year.
 Plus, Food Services will wash it for you!